ACM SIGCOMM 2020 Workshop on Networking for Emerging Applications and Technologies (NEAT 2020)

 Call for Papers

-“New Media” based applications are foreseen as well.
-They include not only Augmented Reality (AR) and Virtual Reality (VR) but hologram-based applications demanding a new communication methodology called Holographic Type Communications (HTC).
-Collectively they are going to influence not just the entertainment and gaming industry but are expected to inspire the next generation of immersive and visualization technologies in the fields of personal & social communications, education, design, medicine etc.
+On the other hand, hologram-based applications are a natural progression to the evolution of media.
+The current network infrastructures just barely meet the demands of high bandwidth and low latency combined together for Augmented Reality (AR) and Virtual Reality (VR) but networked-holograms require a paradigm shift in a media communication methodology – termed as called Holographic Type Communications (HTC).
+Their influence is not just anticipated in the entertainment and gaming industry but inspire the next generation of immersive and visualization technologies in the fields of personal & social communications, education, design, medicine, etc.

-Overall, applications are advancing to be lot more immersive, remotely controlled, and fully automated.
-The interactions in future society, industry and manufacturing comprises of robotic automation of both mundane and sophisticated tasks, real-time interactive control between digital replica and their real counterparts.
-These applications mandate very tight resource constraints of reliability, performance, throughput, short latencies, etc. as well as programmability, customizability, and security.
+Our future society mandates a tighter integration of the networks, the user interface and the application logic.
+We need to develop network technologies that blend in seamlessly and provide network resource guarantees of reliability, performance, throughput, short latencies, etc. as well as programmability, customizability, and trustability.
 The challenge is a non-trivial one and asks researchers to think beyond traditional techniques of coarse-grained quality of service, congestion / management / traffic engineering, and flow control.

 Topics of Interest